visgl/loaders.gl/docs/api-reference/core/load-file.md

 # loadFile

-`loadFile` and `loadFileSync` function can be used with any *loader object*.
-They takes a `url` and one or more *loader objects*, checks what type of data that loader prefers to work on (e.g. text, JSON, binary, stream, ...), loads the data in the appropriate way, and passes it to the loader.
+`loadFile` and `loadFileSync` function can be used with any _loader object_.
+They takes a `url` and one or more _loader objects_, checks what type of data that loader prefers to work on (e.g. text, JSON, binary, stream, ...), loads the data in the appropriate way, and passes it to the loader.

-### loadFile(url : String | File, loaders : Object | Object[] [, options : Object]) : Promise<Response>
+### loadFile(url : String | File, loaders : Object | Object[][, options : object]) : Promise<Response>

 ### loadFile(url : String | File [, options : Object]) : Promise<Response>

-The `loadFile` function is used to load and parse data with a specific *loader object*.
+The `loadFile` function is used to load and parse data with a specific _loader object_.
 An array of loader objects can be provided, in which case `loadFile` will attempt to autodetect which loader is appropriate for the file.

-The `loaders` parameter can also be ommitted, in which case any *loader objects* previously registered with [`registerLoaders`](docs/api-reference/core/register-loaders) will be used.
+The `loaders` parameter can also be ommitted, in which case any _loader objects_ previously registered with [`registerLoaders`](docs/api-reference/core/register-loaders) will be used.

 - `url` - Can be a string, either a data url or a request url, or in Node.js, a file name, or in the browser, a File object.
 - `data` - loaded data, either in binary or text format.